Desmazing/Python-Content-Aggregator/README.md

 # PYTHON CONTENT AGGREGATOR APP

-## This project aggregates your favorite podcasts in one website
+## This project aggregates your favorite Python podcasts in one website
 ### With the ever-increasing number of podcasts online, an aggregator provides value by saving you time scouring the internet for your favourite podcasts.
 This project entails building a podcast aggregator with Python using the Django framework

 #### Step 1: Environment setup and installation of dependencies